13 best food places at Suntec City for post-shopping refuel & recharge

 Facebook | Instagram | Website

-Serving authentic Pakistani street food, Halal-certified Kebabchi Charcoal BBQ has a plethora of delicious meat kebabs, curries, freshly made naans, biryani and even desserts.
+Serving authentic Pakistani street food, Halal-certified Kebabchi Charcoal BBQ offers a plethora of delicious meat kebabs, curries, freshly made naans, biryani and even desserts.

-Try their Chicken Seekh Kebab (S$12) and Mutton Seekh Kebab (S$14), which are minced meats seasoned with fresh ground herbs and spices moulded onto a skewer.
+Other meaty crowd favourites include the Chicken Seekh Kebab (S$12) and Mutton Seekh Kebab (S$14), which see minced meats seasoned with fresh ground herbs and spices, then moulded onto a skewer.

 suntec guide - kebabchi food